Hunter87ff/flapi/README.md

 # Flapi
 ![Flapi](./assets/img//flapi3.png)

-Flapi (derived from "Fill API") is a free-to-use service tailored for frontend developers.
+Flapi (derived from "Fill API" term) is a free-to-use service tailored for frontend developers.
 It generates mock data effortlessly based on your custom schemas, speeding up your workflow and simplifying development.

 ## Why Flapi?